Pediatric Ear, Nose and Throat

 Services The pediatric ENT team specializes in diagnosis, treatment and management of conditions of the ear, nose and throat for infants, children and teens.
 They treat everything from minor issues to chronic conditions, as well as perform surgery and long-term medical management for the most complex acquired and congenital disorders.

 Diagnostics typically are performed surgically, although the team utilizes the entirety of Stony Brook’s diagnostic expertise including CT, MRI and ultrasound.

-The Division also treats the full spectrum of hearing loss, and Dr. Schessel is

-	the only surgeon on Long Island to perform cochlear implant surgery on children.
+The Division also treats the full spectrum of hearing loss, and Dr. Schessel is the only surgeon on Long Island to perform cochlear implant surgery on children.

-	In addition, Dr. Szeremeta has a specialized expertise in treating sleep apnea

-	in children, so the Division is often approached by manufacturers to evaluate

-	new technology.
-This means that children have access to the latest equipment for

-	diagnosis and treatment of airway problems six months to a year before it is

-	available anywhere else.
+In addition, the Division is often approached by manufacturers to evaluate new technology.
+This means that children have access to the latest equipment for diagnosis and treatment of airway problems six months to a year before it is available anywhere else.